 Deferring architecture decisions

-I'm sure that the way how we managed to defer decisions especially from the technical and architectural point of view was one factor why this project was a successful one.
+I'm sure that the way how we managed to defer decisions, especially from the technical and architectural point of view was one factor why this project was a successful one.

-What we knew in the beginning?
+What did we know in the beginning?

-Unknown new domain area
+The unknown new domain area

 Unknown lifecycle of the system

-Like a start-up company we didn't know in the beginning will this be a huge success or should we find a new project after 6 months.
+Like a start-up company we didn't know in the beginning will this be a huge success or if should we find a new project after 6 months.
 There were also many external factors from out of our reach which will affect how long there is a need for this system.

 Unknown user volume and usage patterns